 The Changi Museum, which replaced the Old Changi Prison Chapel and Museum, is dedicated to all who lived and died in Singapore during the dark years of World War II (WWII), in particular in the Changi area.
-This somber museum is an important platform for learning and facilitating conversations about a significant part of Singapore’s history.
+This sombre museum is an important platform for learning and facilitating conversations about a significant part of Singapore’s history.

 During the years of the Japanese occupation, tremendous faith and strength of the human spirit emerged.
 The Changi Museum holds a vast collection of photographs, paintings, replicas of tools and personal artefacts donated by the former POWs that demonstrate how.

-Despite there being a strict “no photography” rule of exhibits inside The Changi Museum, the evocative photographs and candid, yet emotionally honest, accounts were memorable and thought provoking enough to leave a lasting impression.
+Despite there being a strict “no photography” rule of exhibits inside The Changi Museum, the evocative photographs and candid, yet emotionally honest, accounts were memorable and thought-provoking enough to leave a lasting impression.
 Rather than just giving hard facts, many of the stories were told by quotes or excerpts from the journals or writings by the former Prisoners of War (POW).
-This gives a unique and personal insight into the war and the medium of stories allows it to be cater to a wider audience.
+This gives a unique and personal insight into the war and the medium of stories allows it to cater to a wider audience.

 The Changi Museum’s systematic layout is split into five zones that allow visitors to read the accounts in chronological order.